RukaziVrix/DNA_ProblemSolution/README.md

 SUMMARY
 ------------------
-	On Objective 1 I've completed require requirements
+	- On Objective 1 I've completed require requirements
-	On Objective 2 I've completed require requirements
+	- On Objective 2 I've completed require requirements
-	On Objective 3 I'm missing the interface requirement for = should	provide	the	zero-based index	where	the substring	begins	or	-1	if	it	does	not	exist
+	- On Objective 3 I'm missing the interface requirement for = should	provide	the	zero-based index	where	the substring	begins	or	-1	if	it	does	not	exist
-	Wasn't sure why that would have to be located their, so I opted out untill reason.
+	- Wasn't sure why that would have to be located their, so I opted out untill reason.
-	On Objective 4 I've completed requirements, but I assume the user will prefer to type ASCII Text instead of DNA Code On Objective 5 I've completed require requirements, but I assume to keep LCS in the same interface as the rest
+	- On Objective 4 I've completed requirements, but I assume the user will prefer to type ASCII Text instead of DNA Code

-	Extra
+	- On Objective 5 I've completed require requirements, but I assume to keep LCS in the same interface as the rest

+EXTRA
 	Made it possible for the user to Convert DNA code back to ASCII Text